Thinking about getting yourself a new dog? Looking for an active companion?

 The Personality Matters: What are the Temperamental Traits of the German Shepherd Husky Mix?

-The German Shepherd Husky Mix is known to be calm and gentle but, the dog’s look makes him look bold and muscular and a dog to be feared.
+The German Shepherd Husky Mix is known to be calm and gentle, but the dog’s look makes him look bold and muscular and a dog to be feared.

-Following are the traits:
+The following are the traits:

 Loyal